biomed-AI/GraphCS/docker-image/readme.md

 3. Running in terminal t2:
 	sudo docker cp test.sh | start.sh CONTAINER_ID:/home/biomed-ai/GraphCS/

-4. Then, you can run  run_graphcs_on_all_datasets.sh or single_dataset.sh in terminal t1 using following commands:
+4. Then, you can run  test.sh or start.sh in terminal t1 using following commands:
 	`bash    test.sh | start.sh`

 Note: you can revise the dataset name in scripts test.sh or start.sh as your needed.